-Over the past number of months, QFT has been screening a series of films, events and panel discussions that have explored the wider cultural, human and socio-political implications of conflict and the countless ways these have been presented through film, both historically and in contemporary cinema.
+Between January and June of 2015, QFT screened a series of films, events and panel discussions that explored the wider cultural, human and socio-political implications of conflict and the countless ways these have been presented through film, both historically and in contemporary cinema.

-Beginning with Testament of Youth in January 2015, the programme has delivered a wide range of films that offer an alternative look at how we interpret conflict and the repercussions that come with it.
-Along with a number of viewings the QFT have organized panel discussions that have engaged audience reaction, inciting debate around the issues at hand.
+Beginning with Testament of Youth in January 2015, the programme delivered a wide range of films that offer an alternative look at how we interpret conflict and the repercussions that come with it.
+Along with a number of viewings, the QFT organized panel discussions that engaged audience reaction, inciting debate around the issues at hand.

-The ranges of films have illustrated the effects of conflict both on a local and international scale.
-In our March programme a special 35mm screening was organized of Yann Demange’s thrilling account of 1970s Belfast in the film ’71.
+The ranges of films illustrated the effects of conflict both on a local and international scale.
+In our March programme, a special 35mm screening was organized of Yann Demange’s thrilling account of 1970s Belfast in the film ’71.
 A Q&A followed in order to discuss the themes around the movie.
-Participants included ex-Sinn Féin member, Danny Morrison and ex-British Paratrooper, Glenn Bradley in what was a thoroughly engaging debate, detailing the period according to both men’s accounts and experiences.
+Participants included ex-Sinn Féin member Danny Morrison and ex-British Paratrooper Glenn Bradley in what was a thoroughly engaging debate, detailing the period according to both men’s accounts and experiences.

-In June the programme concludes with the screening of one of Irish cinema greats with the 1961 film, Saoirse?.
+In June the programme concluded with the screening of one of Irish cinema greats, the 1961 film, Saoirse?.
 The film documents the period between 1919-1922 in Ireland's history, covering the war of independence against the British and the civil war that followed using archive footage from the time, including original newsreel footage.
-The film’s director George Morrison, who at 91 years of age has given a lifetime to Irish cinema, will present the film.
+The film’s director George Morrison, who at 91 years of age has given a lifetime to Irish cinema, presented the film.

-This programme has been curated by Séan Murray as part of the Conversations about Cinema project which has been created by Watershed in partnership with the University of Bristol.
+This programme was curated by Séan Murray as part of the Conversations about Cinema project, which was created by Watershed in partnership with the University of Bristol.

-It is a Film Audience Network initiative and QFT has been delighted to work with Watershed and Chapter on delivering this idea to open up issues, debates and discussions through film.
+It was a Film Audience Network initiative and QFT was delighted to work with Watershed and Chapter on delivering this idea to open up issues, debates and discussions through film.